 The first step towards creating an e-petition is to create an account on the petitions website.
 You may not use an email address or a device with an IP address associated with the Government of Canada or the Parliament of Canada.

-Once your contact information has been submitted, a message with an embedded hyperlink will automatically be sent to your email address, prompting you to confirm the creation of your account.
+Once your contact information has been submitted, a message with an embedded hyperlink will automatically be sent to your email, prompting you to confirm the creation of your account.

-Note: A petitioner may only have one e-petition open for signature in his or her name at any one time.
+Note: A petitioner may only have one e-petition open for signature in their name at any one time.

 The petition must be addressed to one of the following:

-The text of a petition is essentially a request, also called a "prayer", that the addressee take or avoid some concrete action to remedy a grievance.
-It must be clear and direct, phrased as a request, and not a demand, and no longer than 250 words.
+The text of a petition is essentially a request, also called a "prayer", that the addressee take or avoid some concrete action to remedy a grievance or concern.
+It must be clear and direct, phrased as a request, and not a demand, and must not exceed 250 words.

-The petition may also include a more detailed description of the grievance or a statement of opinion, but these alone cannot be received as a petition.
-URLs or any other link or web-based reference are not permitted.
+The petition may include a more detailed description of the grievance or concern, or a statement of opinion, but these alone cannot be received as a petition.
+Universal Resource Locators (URLs) or any other links or web-based references are not permitted.

-A petition must be respectful, use temperate language, and not contain improper or unparliamentary language.
-It should not contain disrespectful or offensive language with respect to the Crown, Parliament, or the courts.
-It may not include charges made against the character or conduct of Parliament, the courts, or any other duly-constituted authority.
-The e-petition must be written in either English or French.
+A petition must use respectful and moderate language, and not contain improper or unparliamentary language.
+It should not contain disrespectful or offensive language with respect to the Crown, Parliament and its members, or the courts.
+It may not include accusations made against the character or conduct of Parliament, the courts, or any other duly constituted authority.
+A petition must be written in either English or French.

 The petition must concern a subject that is within the authority of the Parliament of Canada, the House of Commons, or the Government of Canada.
 A petition must not concern a purely provincial or municipal matter.